 In 2018, we will welcome NLAPH Cohort 7.
 Learn more about NLAPH here.

 Accelerating Multi-Sectoral Leadership for Health

 The National Leadership Academy for the Public’s Health (NLAPH) is a one-year applied leadership training program designed to build leadership capacity and strengthen multi-sector collaboration within community health initiatives across the country.
-NLAPH's Year 3 cohort included 29 participating teams with 117 individuals representing 23 states.
-Over 90% of participants reported that NLAPH contributed to their growth as intersectoral leaders.
-The cohort showed a statistically significant improvement in 42 of the 43 individual competencies and in all five of the leadership and learning domains.
+Since 2012, NLAPH has trained 425 leaders from 111 teams from 41 states and territories.
+Over 90% of participants reported that the NLAPH model is effective and sufficient in supporting intersectoral leadership development.
+Most participants (97%) would recommend the program to their colleagues.

 Strengthening Health Departments

 PHI’s Center for Health Leadership and Practice has trained hundreds of senior personnel from local and state health departments to become more effective leaders in the movement to reduce health disparities and improve the social determinants of health.